andykee/lentil/docs/user/fundamentals/planes.rst

 * :attr:`~lentil.Pupil.pixelscale` - Defines the physical sampling of each pixel in the discretely sampled attributes described below

-Discretely sampled pupil attributes can also be specified:
+Discreetly sampled pupil attributes can also be specified:

 * :attr:`~lentil.Pupil.amplitude` - Defines the relative electric field amplitude
   transmission through the pupil